mvglasow/unison-wiki/Downloading-Unison.md

  - GODI: Alain Frisch has packaged Unison for distribution via the GODI manager for OCaml packages.
  - Zaurus: The Unison binary from the Debian ARM distribution has been repackaged for Linux PDAs such as the Compaq IPAQ and Sharp Zaurus: See the Zaurus software archives for details.

-## Indices of packages
+### Indices

-This index is somewhat useful, but incorrectly shows packaging systems as having old versions when there is an rc.
+This index is very useful, but incorrectly shows packaging systems as having old versions when there is an rc.

 https://repology.org/project/unison/badges